Flood Watch issued for Orange County Inland, Riverside County Mountains by NWS - NewsBreak

 weather.gov

-Effective: 2023-01-05 12:00:00 PST Expires: 2023-01-06 18:00:00 PST Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
+Effective: 2023-01-09 06:00:00 Expires: 2023-01-10 06:00:00 Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
 Those living in areas prone to flooding should be prepared to take action should flooding develop.
-Target Area: Orange County Coastal FLOOD WATCH REMAINS IN EFFECT FROM LATE TONIGHT THROUGH THURSDAY AFTERNOON * WHAT...Flooding caused by excessive rainfall continues to be possible. * WHERE...A portion of Southwest California, including the following areas, Orange County Coastal Areas, Orange County Inland Areas, Riverside County Mountains, San Bernardino County Mountains, San Bernardino and Riverside County Valleys-The Inland Empire and Santa Ana Mountains and Foothills. * WHEN...From late tonight through Thursday afternoon. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations. * ADDITIONAL DETAILS - The cold front of a strong Pacific storm moving inland through California is expected to bring more widespread and locally heavy rainfall for late tonight into Thursday. - https://www.weather.gov/safety/flood
+Target Area: Rota; Saipan; Tinian FLOOD WATCH REMAINS IN EFFECT THROUGH MONDAY AFTERNOON * WHAT...Flooding caused by excessive rainfall continues to be possible. * WHERE...Guam.
+Rota, Saipan and Tinian. * WHEN...Through Monday afternoon. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.
+Flooding may occur in poor drainage and urban areas.
+Low-water crossings may be flooded. * ADDITIONAL DETAILS - Heavy showers and thunderstorms associated with a tropical disturbance interacting with a descending shearline.
+Model trends and most recent satellite interpretation consensus indicate rainfall amounts between 3 and 5 inches with locally heavier amounts in excess of 8 inches possible through late Monday afternoon. - http://www.weather.gov/safety/flood

 Comments / 0